SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 What's Different?
 =================

-The mesh format represents data's geographic location using an **unstructured mesh**.
+The mesh format represents data's geography using an **unstructured mesh**.
 This has significant pros and cons when compared to a structured grid.

 .. contents::